rust-aarhus/meetups/meetups/2026/2026-06-18-talk-night/program.md

 The program for the evening is:

 - 18:05 - 18:10: Welcome (5 min)
-- 18:10 - 19:00: Halloy - A native app for a dead prototcol by Casper Rogild Storm (40 + 10 min)
+- 18:10 - 19:00: Halloy - A native app for a dead prototcol by Casper Storm (40 + 10 min)
 - 19:00 - 19:10: A word from our sponsor
 - 19:10 - 20:10: Light dinner sponsored by Danske Commodities
 - 20:10 - 20:50: Nighttime Adventures - exploring 3 experimental features for control flow by Mikkel Wienberg Madsen (30 + 10 min)